ashki23/Python-notes/python-env.md

 conda clean --all
 ```

-We can regenerate an env from a `requirement.txt` file:
+We can regenerate an env from a `requirements.txt` file:

 ``` bash
 conda create --name <env_name> --file requirments.txt